 However, Noel's main passion has always been sculpture, and since moving to Cornwall this is finding new expression.
 "It is a ’thin place’ - very spiritual.
 A place you find unexpected beauty in brokenness.
-And using Cornish granite dust - local quarry by-product is symbolic of new beginnings... something broken and worn away being re-formed."
+And using Cornish granite dust. a quarry by-product is symbolic of new beginnings... something broken and worn away being re-formed, re-newed, re-valued."

-For Noel, the choice to cast cremation ash is an artisitic statement.
-"At a physical level we have the essence of a unique significant someone combined with minerals of the earth - literally a little piece of Cornwall.
-And for me this signifies our elemental connection with nature, and is a reminder that nothing and no-one is ever really lost to us."
+For Noel, casting cremation ash makes an existential statement: "At a physical level we have the essence of a unique someone combined with minerals of the earth, minerals we all share, and in this case literally a little piece of Cornwall. me For me this signifies our elemental connection with the earth, and reminds us that nothing and no-one is ever really lost to us."

 Many of the designs have tactile curved, smooth lines and this again this is intentional.
 "The first thing people want to do is touch and stroke them.
 It's an innate response and something that people find comforting."

-The taboos surrounding death and bereavement are lifting, and with the emergence of death cafes and death doulas we see a movement towards more 'conscious dying' and an emphasis on supporting people through the transition.
-This can be an enriching time of healing and growth.
+The taboos surrounding death and bereavement are lifting; helped for example by death cafes designed to open up conversations to create a more death positive culture, and the emergence of death doulas who assist in the process of 'conscious dying', supporting people through this stage of transition.
+Indeed this can be an enriching time of healing and growth for all concerned.
 We feel priviliged to have a part to play are keen to network with others within the field.